JcDenis/opta2iot/README.md

 ## Features

+* Suuport Opta RS485 AFX00001, Opta Wifi AFX00002, Opta Lite AFX00003
-* Partition formatting (first boot or on demand)
+* Partition formatting (first boot or on demand) with Wifi firmware update
 * Configurable Ethernet with DHCP or static IP
+* Configurable Wifi STA or AP and with DHCP or static IP
-* Configurable MQTT Client
+* Configurable bidirectionnal MQTT Client with password support
 * Configurable inputs (pulse, digital, analog)
 * Serial commands
 * Password protected Web server for visualization and configuration
 * Peristent configration storage in flash memory
-* lite and fast loop to keep MQTT publishing of input change state under 50ms
+* Lite and fast loop to keep MQTT publishing of input change state under 50ms

 ## To do

 * OTA support
-* Integrate others Opta series (wifi, rs485)
-* Enhance timeout on EthernetServer begin
+* Enhance timeout/freeze on all client or server connections
-* (re)implement scheduler
+* Fix freeze on web authentication
+* Add support for RS485
+* Add support for Modbus

 ## USAGE

+### Network

+**Wifi AP MODE**
+If Wifi SSID is not configured and Wifi is set as prefered network, the Wifi goes into AP mode.
+Default IP is `192.168.1.231`, default SSID is `opta99999` and password is `admin`.

+**Wifi STA MODE**
+If Wifi SSID and password are configured and Wifi is set as prefred network, the wifi goes into STA mode.

+**Ethernet mode**
+If Ethernet is set as prefered network, wifi is disbaled.

+**DHCP**
+If DHCP mode is enabled in configuration, connection is tried to be established with dynamic IP, else configured static IP address is used.

 ### Serial

-This sketch display activity on serial port and also support several commands :
+This sketch display activity on serial port and also support several commands.
+These commands are not case sensitive.

-* CONFIG : Get user config
+* `CONFIG ` : Get user config
-* DHCP   : Switch ethernet DHCP mode
+* `DHCP`    : Switch ethernet DHCP mode (and reboot)
-* FORMAT : Create/format partitions
+* `FORMAT`  : Create/format partitions (and reboot)
-* INFO   : Get board informations
+* `INFO`    : Get board informations
-* IP     : Get ethernet IP
+* `IP`      : Get ethernet IP
-* LOOP   : Get loops per second
+* `LOOP`    : Get loops per second
+* `PUBLISH` : Publish to MQTT device and inputs state
-* REBOOT : Reboot device
+* `REBOOT`  : Reboot device
-* RESET  : Reset config to default
+* `RESET`   : Reset config to default (and reboot)
+* `WIFI`    : Switch Wifi/Ethernet mode (and reboot)

 ### MQTT